 We must care for our immediate family (1 Timothy 5:4, 8, 16) and remember our larger Christian family (1 Timothy 6:6-8).

 We should give what we owe to the government, even if we think our taxes are unfair.
 God has put civil “authorities” in place, and we financially empower them to do their job (Romans 13:6-7).

 - Those who advance God’s kingdom

 This brings us full circle to any other giving that reflects the love of Jesus.
 For example, the Jerusalem collection showed Christian care to the ancient world (1 Corinthians 16:1-4; 2 Corinthians 8-9).

-But Jesus said, “For where your treasure is, there your heart will be also” (Matthew 6:21).
-So, my best advice is to focus on laying up treasure in such a way that it aligns our heart with the heart of God.
+Jesus said, “Where your treasure is, there your heart will be also” (Matthew 6:21).
+So, my best advice is to focus on laying up treasure in such a way that it aligns our hearts with the heart of God.
 I’m not sure there is anything that could lead to greater joy.

-This text was originally part of Purposeful Living: Financial Wisdom for All of Life, compiled by Gary G. Hoag and Tim Macready.
+This text was adapted from Purposeful Living: Financial Wisdom for All of Life, compiled by Gary G. Hoag and Tim Macready.